hanger-platform/glove/api/google-drive-manager/README.md

 	--title=<Identifies the new file name> \
 	--folder=<Identifies the folder ID where the file will be copied> \
 	--action=<Identifies the syste action.
 By default, the action is COPY> \
 	--output=<Identifies the output file.
-It is required for IMPORT action>
+It is required to use IMPORT action> \
 ```

 ## Contributing, Bugs, Questions